Medical questions & health advice by board certified doctors

-"What information does a blood culture show?
+"What information does a blood culture show?"

 Will it tell the doctor if my cholesterol is too high?
 I am overweight and worry about my cholesterol.
 I am 32.

 This information is very helpful to doctors as it can provide more specific information about the type of infection and help tailor antibiotic therapy to target the specific organism.
 Cholesterol levels are measured by a different type of blood test.
 This test will measure both the "good" and "bad" types of cholesterol (HDL and LDL, respectively), and triglycerides.
 Your doctor can review with you your specific cholesterol targets based on your overall health, and can help you come up with a treatment plan to meet your goals if needed.
 This may involve instituting an exercise program, following a different diet, or starting a medication.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.